Duration |

 Learning Objectives 3.9

-• Explore nursing role in the assessment of FND symptomology and patterns.
+- Explore the nursing role in the assessment of FND symptomology and patterns.

 3.10 Concluding treatment and supporting self-management